Sunil-kumar-kushwaha/smovielib/README.md

 #in this project I have used react.js and for styling css

-#to use this app to install packages run:    npm install
+#to use this app  install packages run:    npm install
 and then npm start